thomasgassmann/VstsInfoscreen/README.md

 ### CompletedPullRequestsLast7Days
 - A value indicating whether to get the amount of completed pull requests in the last 7 days to show it in the Additional Information panel on top of the Infoscreen or not.
 - The value should be a value parsable to "System.Bool"

+### WorkItemQueriesIds
+- Contains all Work Item Queries that should be queried.
+Contains a list of separated paths to the Work Item Queries.
+The separator is the ';' character.
+Example:
+> Shared Queries/Backlog Grooming/New Items;Shared Queries/Current Sprint/Current Sprint Backlog
+- In this example two queries with the paths 'Shared Queries/Backlog Grooming/New Items' and 'Shared Queries/Current Sprint/Current Sprint Backlog' will be queried and the amount of items in the queries will be displayed on the VstsInfoscreen.